Ringsaker Municipality: Saint Olaf in 1018

 Ringsaker is again mentioned in a saga about 1018 when Olaf (later Saint Olaf) sent people to advise the Opplands that he was coming, as it was custom for the king to live as guest there every third year.
 In the autumn, he left Sarpsborg and went first to Vingulmark.
 He inquired about their Christianity, teaching some and punishing others.
 He went through that district, and on to Romerike.
 Christianity was weaker there and he punished all who had not obeyed his word.
 The king of Romerike proceeded to Ringsaker, to consult King Hrorek of Hedemark.
 They sent messages to King Gudrod of Gudbrandsdal, and to the King of Hadaland, inviting them to meet at Hedemark.
 The kings agreed to resist Olaf.
 They summoned the leaders from their kingdoms, and when they had assembled, the kings directed them to gather warriors.
 Most approved of the measure, but the kings were betrayed to Olav by Ketil Kavl of Ringanes (the southernmost district in Hedemark, Stange), who proceeded rapidly down lake Mjøsa to Eid, where Olaf was then located.

 King Olaf, accompanied by 400 men, arrived at Ringsaker before the next day dawned.
 Ketil knew where the kings slept, and Olaf had all these houses surrounded.
 The kings were taken prisoners.
 King Hrorek's eyes were put out.
 King Gudrod's tongue was cut out.
 King Ring and two others were banished from Norway.
 King Olaf took possession of the land these kings had possessed, and after this Olaf alone bore the title of king in Norway.

 Sigurd of Røyr in 1163

 Sigurd of Røyr, who was Haakon II's champion, lived at Røyr (Rør) in Ringsaker.
 He died at Re in 1163.

 Institutions

-A SOS Children's Village has been planned for Ringsaker—Norway's second.
+An SOS Children's Village has been planned for Ringsaker which will be Norway's second such village.